 Have an employee situation you're not sure how to handle?

-The Village Business Institute Supervisor Helpline is available to all supervisors, managers, and human resources professionals whose organizations provide VBI's employee assistance program to their employees.
+Supervisor Helpline is available to all supervisors, managers, and human resources professionals whose organizations provide The Village's EAP to their employees.

 Some of the issues we can address for you include:

 - Drug-free workplace/Department of Transportation procedures

 - Job safety concerns